ntabeling/buy-the-dips/README.md

 # buy-the-dips

+Pgadmin is on port 15432 once the docker container is started.

 ### Docker commands
 - `docker-compose up --build` - Build docker image and run it
 - `docker-compose stop` - Stops docker-compose.
 Can also do this with Ctrl+C, but the command is more consistent because sometimes the container does not stop with the keyboard shortcut.